guru9/jollyJet/docs/tests/products/step1.1-product-entity-test.md

 ## Summary

 The `Product` entity tests ensure that the `isInWishlist` and `wishlistCount` properties are accessible and return the correct values.
-The tests cover both the direct initialization of the properties and the use of factory methods to ensure robustness and correctness.
+The tests cover direct initialization of the properties, default value behavior, and basic property access to ensure robustness and correctness.
+The entity has been simplified to focus on core product properties and validation, with wishlist operations handled by the repository layer.